The Obelisk is Buenos Aires’ most famous monument.

-Buenos Aires’ most famous monument, El Obelisco (The Obelisk) extends out from the city’s midriff like a giant pencil – standing proudly erect as the unofficial center, symbol and rallying point of this sprawling metropolis.
+El Obelisco extends out from the city’s midriff like a giant pencil – standing proudly erect as the unofficial center, symbol and rallying point of this sprawling metropolis.

-It may seem like a fairly uncomplicated piece of architecture which shouts out a nation’s eagerness to embrace its own virility, but on closer inspection, The Obelisk communicates a number of different subtexts.
+It may seem like a fairly uncomplicated piece of architecture which shouts out a nation’s eagerness to embrace its own virility, but on closer inspection, the Obelisk communicates a number of different subtexts.

 It was designed by Alberto Prebisch, a celebrated Tucuman modernist architect of German parentage, to commemorate Buenos Aires’ 400th anniversary.

 Made from Cordoba white stone and thrust up in just 31 days, the four sides of the 220-foot shaft each represent defining moments in the history of Buenos Aires:

 A fence has surrounded the base of the structure since 1987, but you can still get close enough to observe the inscriptions at the base of the monument which reference these momentous events.

-It is the exact spot where the San Nicolas church once stood – the church which gave its name to the downtown neighborhood commonly known as microcentro.
+It is the exact spot where the San Nicolas church once stood – the church which gave its name to the downtown neighborhood, commonly known as microcentro.

 - and the ‘widest avenue in the world’ and traffic artery, 9 de Julio.

 Millions of subterranean commuters scuttle under El Obelisco every day, since many of the city’s subway lines converge and connect at the 9 de Julio subway station, which lies beneath the Plaza de la Republica, where the monument stands.

 Celebrations of sporting success such as important victories for the national soccer team (or failure, as seen in this video), often take place Pagan-like before the mighty icon, with much drinking and dancing and general merriment.

 Fortunately, they didn’t, and the world was spared the sight of his much smaller version.

 Unfortunately, the public is not allowed access to the small entrance door and 206 steps which lead to the four windows at its peak, meaning we can only imagine the spectacular view that it must offer.

 As such a stark emblem of Argentina, the Obelisk has always been used as a canvas for groups wishing to publicize their beliefs.

-Various graffiti attacks over the years culminated in an activist group pouring paint from the top windows in the 1980s, leading to the raising of the fence and public closure.
+Various graffiti attacks over the years culminated in an activist group pouring paint from the top windows in the 1980s, leading to the raising of the fence around it and public closure.

 There is little doubt that Prebisch’s design was heavily influenced by one or all of the above, but to Argentinians, it’s a moot point.

-Their own great erection may be about half the size of its North American equivalent, but as a wise man once said, “It’s not the size of the wand, but the magic it weaves.”
+Argentina’s own great erection may be about half the size of its North American equivalent, but as a wise man once said, “It’s not the size of the wand, but the magic it weaves.”

 —by Dan Colasimone